Teo-Lopez/reto_web/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/Teo-Lopez/reto_web/issues).
-You can also take a look at the [contributing guide](https://github.com/Teo-Lopez/reto_web/blob/master/CONTRIBUTING.md).

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if you liked this project!

 ## 📝 License